tjol/ckdl/README.md

 This repository currently contains language bindings for:

- * C++
+ * C++20

 ### Status

-ckdl is in the very early stages of development and not currently standard compliant, though it should be able to read most documents.
+ckdl is in an early stage of development.
+It is probably standard-compliant, and passes all test cases in the KDL test suite other than those that depend on the exact string representation of floating-point numbers or integers &gt; 64 bits.